sonialagunac/sonialagunac.github.io/content/news/get-started copy/index.md

 ---
-title: 🗣️ Our workshop on GenAI meets XAI was accepted!
+title: 🗣️ Our Workshop on GenAI meets XAI was accepted!
 summary: Organizer of the workshop in the World Conference on XAI.
 date: 2025-01-01
 ---